History

 Early Development (1800-1830)

-The Northeast Creek basin was an outlying area to Chatham, Orange, and Wake counties.
+Because of mucky soil and impassible wetlands, travel was difficult across the Northeast Creek basin.
+It became an outlying area to Chatham, Orange, and Wake counties even long after settlement.
 Few county officials came from the area because of the distance from the county seats.
-Chapel Hill was the closest town.
-However, most business was transacted at local mills and stores.
+Chapel Hill was the closest town and eventually there was a stagecoach route that took advantage of rare regularly passable fords over New Hope Creek, Crooked Creek, and Northeast Creek.

 Antebellum Society (1830-1860)